fzy1995/Jobby/README.md

 We created Jobby from scratch using Ruby On Rails, deployed and hosted it at Heroku.

-For the complete code for Jobby, please visit [master branch](https://github.com/ryangoh/Jobby).
+For the complete code for Jobby, please visit [upstream](https://github.com/ryangoh/Jobby).

 ## Jobby